ries-lab/devitSim/README.md

 * Physics:

 The physics module used is ‘heat transfer in solids (ht)’.
 The boundary condition for the geometry in nitrogen gas and base temperature of 77 K is defined as:

-1-The initial temperature is set under: Initial values: Physics/Domains/Initial values.
+1- The initial temperature is set under: Initial values: Physics/Domains/Initial values.

-2-The fixed temperatures at the surrounding surfaces of support film and ice are set under: Physics/Boundaries/Temperature.
+2- The fixed temperatures at the surrounding surfaces of support film and ice are set under: Physics/Boundaries/Temperature.

 3- The convective heat transfer is defined as ‘convective heat flux’ at the upper and lower surfaces of the geometry, a constant coefficient ‘h’, and external temperature ‘ T_ext’ under: Physics/Boundaries/Heat Flux.
 H is set to zero for the simulation of the vacuum cryostats.

-4-The laser-generated heat source is defined as ‘laserHeat/(supportThick+iceThick)’. (laserHeat was already defined under ‘Definitions’).
+4- The laser-generated heat source is defined as ‘laserHeat/(supportThick+iceThick)’. (laserHeat was already defined under ‘Definitions’).

 Note 3: In the case of heat transfer simulation in HFE-7200 (cryo-immersion), we assume that the objective lens and the sample holder are infinitely spread parallel surfaces facing each other compared to the simulated small grid square.
 To ensure a temperature gradient from the warm objective (173 K) to the cold specimen holder (133 K), we define periodic boundary conditions at the opposite side surfaces of HFE-7200 and glass coverslip domains.